Tories fight on to reinstate Pride grant!

 “The model needs to be given the chance to prove it is sustainable and this won’t happen by removing a grant that is essential to its cash flow.
 All that will do is put the Pride parade at risk in 2014.”

-Brighton & Hove City Council have still not provided to Gscene evidence of click now where the enter site annual grant to the organisers of Pride was allocated in 2012 and is the subject of a Freedom of Information Request.
-The council have also not seen the accounts of Pride for the last two years to canada viagra generic enable them to say the organisation is now sustainable.
+Brighton & Hove City Council have still not provided to Gscene evidence of where the annual grant to the organisers of Pride was allocated in 2012 and is the enter site subject of click now a Freedom of Information Request.
+The council have also not seen the accounts of Pride for the last two years to enable them to canada viagra generic say the organisation is now sustainable.
 The Council budget is set in February 2014.